What if the back door is really just your awareness saying, hey, look over here, you don’t have to choose that?

 My childhood gifted me with supreme tools that I once labeled as survival skills and later tried to let go of under the pretense that they were somehow a disservice to living a healthy life.
 What if creating the back door is one of my strongest capacities?

-I always had a back door and I always chose something that didn’t contribute to me.
-What is that about?
+I’ve always had a back door and I always chose something that didn’t contribute to me.
+Interesting.

 Let’s have another look.

 I unknowingly closed my back door with my first husband when I moved to Alaska with him and I cried on my wedding day before I walked down the aisle.
 Something inside of me knew that I didn’t want to make this choice and something inside of me wanted desperately for the fantasy to work out.
 When it didn’t, it took a very long time to create an out and it almost killed me.

 How often are you in something, thinking about all the options you have for getting out, what you could do, where you could go, who could help you or save you?
 How much energy do you put into, if it doesn’t work, I can do…..?
 That is the back door and a clear sign that what you are choosing isn’t what you want to choose and you have some idea that something will change if you stick it out, change yourself, fix what’s broken, get better, be better and a million other things.
 Easy answer, choose what’s behind the back door and we are not always ready for that.
 Having a back door is a viable option, another choice.

 The second go around, I wanted healthy, different and I was willing to do what ever it took.
 After five years in the relationship and on the other side of the hard stuff, I went all in.
 We married, bought a house and began our happily ever after and I had that damn back door open.
 Going all in meant letting that go, having a back door somehow meant I wasn’t fully engaged in the relationship.

 Simultaneously to me closing the back door, my husband came clean with his secret life.
 Now what?